hughobrien/psu-constitution/README.md

 	4. Disqualification from the election

 	5. Appeals may be made against disciplinary actions of the Electoral and Referenda Board to the disciplinary board.
+TODO: there was mention of an appendix.

 42. All decisions regarding enforcement of regulations, bye laws and spoiled votes shall be binding on all parties and shall be made by the Returning Officer under the direction of the Electoral and Referenda Board after consultation with the campaign manager(s) concerned.